By: Heather Keys

 3. Budapest, Hungary

 These Budapest thermal baths are about more than just hot spring bathing—you’ll find additional wellness services such as massages, aromatherapy, and beauty treatments.
-Plus, many bathhouses feature saunas, steam rooms, and relaxation areas for a complete unwinding experience.
+Plus, many bathhouses include saunas, steam rooms, and relaxation areas for a complete unwinding experience.

 Related: 15 Stunning River Cruises Around the World—Danube, Nile & More